ad3ller/emonitor/README.rst

 emonitor
 ========

-For reading and recording data from serial instruments with python.
+Read and record data from serial instruments with python.

 Tested using a Pfeiffer Maxigauge vacuum pressure gauge reader and a Lakeshore 336 temperature controller.